Last updated: July 14, 2020.

 - Any advance up to $10,000 on the EIDL will be deducted from the loan forgiveness amount of the PPP loan.

-- For example, a borrower may obtain a loan from the PPP and use those funds to pay for 8 weeks of payroll or employee retention.
+- For example, a borrower may obtain a loan from the PPP and use those funds to pay for payroll or employee retention.
 They may wish to then dedicate their entire EIDL funds towards working capital, notes payable and accounts payable that do not duplicate the funds provided through the PPP.
 If the EIDL loan was used for payroll expenses, the borrower must refinance the EIDL loan with the PPP loan which carries a lower interest rate as well as a shorter maturity period.

 - Select the loan program that best meets your individual business needs; however, you are not permitted to hold funds from both programs for the same purpose.